Snowfield and Stream

-I invited my fishiest fly fishing friends, Heidi Lewis (founder of Utah Women Flyfishers, read the story here) and Lani Murakami, to come along for the adventure.
+I invited my fishiest fly fishing friends, Heidi Lewis (Read: "The Story of Utah Women Flyfishers") and Lani Murakami, to come along for the adventure.
 We tapped Brian Wimmer, fly fishing and activities ambassador at Sundance Mountain Resort, to serve as guide to the river and the resort.

 Sundance Mountain Resort is, after all, an Orvis-Endorsed Fly-Fishing Lodge.